-Morocco offers a variety of interesting places and sites that worth having a visit to.
-However, in this article we have chosen three destinations that are highly recommended:
+Morocco offers a variety of interesting places and sites that are worth having a visit.
+However, in this article, we have chosen three destinations that are highly recommended:

-Chefchouen is one of the loveliest small cities of Morocco.
-It is nicknamed The Blue City or The Pearl of Morocco.
-Its blue walls, houses, hotels, restaurants and buildings make the city unique among all the other cities in Morocco.
-While you are visiting this brilliant city, you will notice that its architecture is Andalusian with an Arabic touch.
-Chefchouen is one of the favourite destinations for foreigners and Moroccans as well.
-Its charming beauty offers great opportunities to take pictures.
-One of the things you will notice in this city is that photographers hold their high-quality cameras staring at places to take a perfect photo that holds more than one meaning.
-The Pearl of Morocco (Chefchouen) is located in the breath-taking Rid mountains, northwest Morocco.
-The old medina is what makes Chefchouen a beautiful attraction in Morocco.
-It is where you can spot the main square that is lined with local cafes and restaurants.
-Chefchouen is well-known for its Souq (traditional market), Kasbah (kind of fortified Medina), blue alleys, the church (currently a theatre) and the way people dress.
+Chefchouen is one of the loveliest small cities in Morocco.
+It is nicknamed The Blue City.
+Its blue walls and buildings make the city unique.
+While visiting this brilliant city, you will notice that its architecture is Andalusian with an Arabic touch.
+Chefchouen is one of the favorite destinations for foreigners and Moroccans as well.
+Its charming beauty offers excellent opportunities to take pictures.
+One of the things you will notice in this city is that photographers hold their high-quality cameras staring at places to take a perfect photo that contains more than one meaning.
+The Pearl of Morocco (Chefchouen) is located in northwest Morocco’s breathtaking Rid mountains.
+The old Medina is what makes Chefchouen a beautiful attraction in Morocco.
+It is where you can spot the main square lined with local cafes and restaurants.
+Chefchouen is well-known for its Souq (traditional market), Kasbah (kind of fortified Medina), blue alleys, the church (currently a theatre), and the way people dress.

 Chefchaouen can be fully explored while on our Marrakech to Chefchaouen desert tour.

-Toubkal National Park is one of hikers’ top choices in the world.
-It is situated in the High Atlas Mountains.
+Toubkal National Park is one of the hikers’ top choices in the world.
+It is located in the High Atlas Mountains.
 Jbel Toubkal is the second highest peak in Africa at 13.671 feet (4267 meters).
-Climbing Jbel Toubkal is one of the amazing experiences that hikers and visitors appreciate.
-On the way to the top of the mountain, there are many Berber villages such as Imlil village (1.800 above the sea level) where you can observe people’s culture and lifestyle.
-Such trip to Toubkal National Park makes the visitor enjoy the panoramic views and fascinating landscapes.
+Climbing Jbel Toubkal is one of the fantastic experiences that hikers and visitors appreciate.
+On the way to the top of the mountain, there are many Berber villages, such as Imlil village (1.800 above the sea level), where you can observe people’s culture and lifestyle.
+Such a day trip to the Atlas Mountains and Toubkal National Park lets visitors enjoy the panoramic views and fascinating landscapes.

 Essaouira city is one of the oldest cities in Morocco that lies on the Atlantic coast.
-Its medina, which characterized by its European architecture, is a UNESCO World Heritage Site.
-It has also witnessed many civilizations such as the Portuguese occupation in the 15th century.
-This amazing city has interesting places that worth visiting such as:
+Its Medina, characterized by its European architecture, is a UNESCO World Heritage Site.
+It has also witnessed many civilizations, such as the Portuguese occupation in the 15th century.
+This fantastic city has exciting places that are worth visiting, such as:

-The remparts (Skc ala de la Kasbah).
-They were magnificently built by European engineers.
-They are a must-see place that provide an incredible view overlooking the Atlantic coast.
-These ramparts are usually admired by visitors.
+The remparts (Skala de la Kasbah).
+European engineers magnificently built them.
+They are a must-see place that provides an incredible view overlooking the Atlantic coast.
+Visitors usually admire these ramparts.

-Taking a stroll alongside the beach.
-In fact, Essaouira’s beach is one of the surfers’ top choices in the world because of the unstoppable wind over the year.
-Besides surfing; visitors could experience riding camels, horseback or quad biking.
+Essaouira’s beach is one of the surfers’ top choices globally because of the unstoppable wind over the year.
+Besides surfing, visitors could experience riding camels, horseback, or quad biking.

-Furthermore, Essaouira is famous for Gnaoua Festival that is held in June every year.
+Furthermore, Essaouira is famous for the Gnaoua Festival held in June every year.
 This festival is an opportunity for Gnaoua musicians to meet this style of music fans.
-Jazz and Rock musicians are usually welcomed to attend and perform as well.
+Jazz and Rock musicians are usually welcome to attend and perform as well.
 It represents the culture and West African music.

-A day trip to Essaouira from Marrakech is far enough to make you explore all the hidden gems of this Bohemian cosy city.
+A day trip to Essaouira from Marrakech is far enough to make you explore all the hidden gems of this cozy Bohemian city.